isomerpages/moe-broadricksec/index.md

 permalink: /
 notification: "✨ Be Future-Ready.
 Be Values-Driven.
-Be a Broadrician. ✨ Thank you for joining our Open House on 22 Nov 2025! 🌱 📣 Don’t miss the Principal’s Post–Open House Talk on 26 Nov 2025! #GRCeducation
+Be a Broadrician. ✨ Thank you for joining our Open House on 22 Nov 2025! 🌱 📣 Don’t miss the Principal’s Post–Open House Talk on 26 Nov 2025 @ 7:00 pm.
+Details are available below! #GRCeducation #havefunwhiledoinggood"
-  #havefunwhiledoinggood"
 sections:
   - hero:
       background: /images/BRD_2023_Zoom_Background__5_.png